 This document covers the steps to set up your ObjectiveFS filesystem with Amazon S3 using S3 keys.
-If you are using IAM role on EC2 instances, use this guide instead.
+For ObjectiveFS versions older than 7.0, see this doc.

 Enter ObjectiveFS license: <your ObjectiveFS license>